JasonBock/AutoDeconstruct/docs/Overview.md

 ## AutoDeconstruct Features

 ### Marking Types
-AutoDeconstruct looks to see if the target type has any `Deconstruct()` methods, either as instance or extension methods (if extension methods are searched for - this is discussed later in this document).
+AutoDeconstruct looks to see if the target type has any instance `Deconstruct()` methods.
 If none exist, then AutoDeconstruct looks to see how many accessible, readable, instance properties exist.
 If there's at least 1, the library generates a `Deconstruct()` extension method in a static class defined in the same namespace as the target type.
 For example, if we have our `Point` type defined like this:

 ```c#
 namespace Maths.Geometry;